muzkkir/CTFFriday/README.md

 ## Conclusion

-Overall, this CTF was unique for me because I learned about FTP, cryptography, and scripting.
-Also, playing this was fun and I appreciate the efforts of the team.
+Overall, this CTF was unique for me because I learned about finding and solving the decryption logic from code.
+Also, playing this was fun with brainstorming and I appreciate the efforts of the team.
+Thanks for reading.

 #